Omar-YYoussef/Real-time-Web-clickstream-Analytics/README.md

 - Includes code snippets or scripts used for data ingestion, Apache Spark processing, and analytics.

 ### `docs/`
-- Additional documentation or project-related resources.
+- Additional documentation, project-related resources, and kafka commands.

 ### `results/`
 - Outputs, reports, or visualizations showcasing insights derived from the analysis.